 Are Buy To Let Mortgages more expensive?

-The short answer is yes, but it depends whether you are comparing like for like.
+The short answer is yes, but it also depends!

-You may get some residential mortgages which are more expensive compared to a buy to let mortgage, but this might be becuase the deposit is much less than the buy to let.
+Of course, you will get some residential mortgages which are more expensive, but this might be because the deposit is much less than the buy to let.

-Generally speaking the more niche the type of lending you are looking for, the more expensive it is.
-This is becuase fewer lenders have an apetite to lend when it gets specialsit or complex as it requires a lender to have a specialism to deal with these types of cases and an ability to weigh up the risk associated with it.
+That’s because fewer lenders have an appetite to lend when it gets specialist or complex.
+It requires a lender to have a specialism to deal with these types of scenarios and an ability to weigh up the risk associated with it.

 How much deposit do I need for a buy to let mortgage?

-Remember often the amount you can borrow (and therefore the deposit you have to put down) is dictated in a large part by the rental figure the property will achieve.
+Remember the amount you can borrow (and therefore the deposit you have to put down) is dictated in large part by the rental figure the property will achieve.

-Try our minimum rent calculator to get an idea how much you can borrow based on the rental figure.
-Remember, this is a guide but to be really acurate it might be better to speak to one of our team.
+Try our minimum rent calculator to get an idea of how much you can borrow based on the rental figure.

 Service that’s about smiles not sales